The federal rule changes November 2, 2026

-Many solar leases and solar financing agreements file UCC-1 liens that homeowners don't discover until they try to refinance or sell — because the solar decision happens after the home purchase.
+New Florida homeowners get hit with the power bill shock in the first couple of months, especially over summer.
+The solar offers show up right behind it.
+Many solar leases and "$0 down" financing agreements file a UCC-1 lien that you do not discover until you try to refinance or sell, because the solar decision happens after the home purchase.

 What Is a UCC-1 Lien?